Sector: Financial Services

 CreditSight View Comment

-AS OF 17 Jul 2025We maintain our Market perform recommendation for Goldman Sachs; we remain quite comfortable with the name fundamentally but see better value at JPMorgan and Wells Fargo among money center banks, particularly in the context of our shift to a more defensive stance across the sector.
-Goldman should be back to a normal pace of issuance so technicals should not be quite as much of a tailwind going forward as they had been in 2023 and early 2024, though the fundamental picture continues to improve with improved capital markets conditions as well as reduced drag from exited businesses.
-Market conditions thus far have aligned well with Goldman’s strengths in trading, and investment banking is showing signs of picking up as advisory and ECM improved in 2Q.
+AS OF 15 Oct 2025We maintain our Market perform recommendation for Goldman Sachs; we remain quite comfortable with the name fundamentally but see better value at JPMorgan and Wells Fargo among money center banks, particularly in the context of our shift to a more defensive stance across the sector.
+Goldman should be back to a normal pace of issuance so technicals should not be quite as much of a tailwind going forward as they had been in 2023 and early 2024, though the fundamental picture continues to improve with improved capital markets conditions.
+Market conditions thus far have aligned well with Goldman’s strengths in trading, and investment banking continues to accelerate, with backlogs indicating activity continuing at least into 1H26.

 Recommendation Changed: January 12, 2022